Crepuscular animal: Adaptive relevance

-Apart from the relevance to predation, crepuscular activity in hot regions also may be the most effective way of avoiding heat stress while capitalizing on available light.
+Apart from the relevance to predation, crepuscular activity in may be the most effective way of avoiding heat stress while capitalizing on available light.

 Crepuscular flight activity is preferred by some animals, such as the walnut twig beetle, due to warmer temperatures, moderate wind speeds, and low barometric pressure.

-Crepuscular activity can be influenced by the lunar cycle due to the change in nocturnal light.
-This creates changes in animal sleep, reproduction, and foraging behaviours, often becoming less active during periods of low light.
+Crepuscular activity can be influenced by the lunar cycle due to the change in nocturnal light levels.
+This creates changes in animal sleep, reproduction, and foraging behaviours; crepuscular animals often become less active during periods of low light.

 Migration

-Animal patterns of activity sometimes change during migration due to changes in environmental conditions.
-Mule deer are crepuscular, but they are only active at dusk before and during migration.
-In the spring they are only active at dawn because the snow is at its hardest, so it is easier for the deer to move without sinking in the snow.
+Animal patterns of activity sometimes change during migration due to changes in environmental conditions. are crepuscular, but they are only active at dusk before and during migration.
+In the spring, they are only active at dawn because the snow is at its hardest, so it is easier for the deer to move without sinking in the snow.

 During migration, some types of swallow are active primarily during daytime hours with some activity during twilight hours.

 Human impact on crepuscular behaviour

-Crepuscular animal activity is affected by human activity, because humans are diurnal.
-Crepuscular animals are less likely to participate in typical foraging or reproductive behaviors and deal with increased stress and mortality rates when humans are present.
+Crepuscular animal activity is affected by human activity, because humans are diurnal (active during day).
+Crepuscular animals are less likely to participate in typical foraging or reproductive behaviors and experience increased stress and mortality when humans are present.

 Animals may change their usual activity patterns in response to the presence of humans.
-For example, Asian black bears may avoid areas with high human activity during the day, but go to these locations during twilight or nighttime hours.
+For example, Asian black bears may avoid areas with high human activity during the day, but go to these locations during twilight or hours.

 Light pollution impacts crepuscular behaviour because it mimics natural light conditions, leading crepuscular animals to behave as they would on nights with more moonlight.